standsleeping/package-template/README.md

 ## Installation

-This step is required for the tests to run without import errors.
+This step is required for the tests to run without import errors, and to run as a module from the root directory (see below).

 ```bash
 uv pip install -e .